Cash Cab (American game show): Rules

 When the potential contestants enter the cab and state their destination, they are made aware that they are in the Cash Cab as ceiling lights and a fanfare plays inside, accompanied by the host's greeting.
-While the only rules given on-camera after the introduction and before asking "Do you want to play?" pertain to his or her driving and the "three strikes and you're out" rule, the contestants are also informed that once their traveling begins, the cab will not take detours of any kind unless directed by a police officer, stop sign, traffic light or other legal means of diverting traffic.
+While the only rules given on-camera after the introduction and before asking "What do you say?
+Do you want to play?" pertain to his or her driving and the "three strikes and you're out" rule, the contestants are also informed that once their traveling begins, the cab will not take detours of any kind unless directed by a police officer, stop sign, traffic light or other legal means of diverting traffic.
 Bailey offers them the chance to get out of the cab if they do not wish to play, and contestants who choose to play the game must stay in the cab until they reach their destination or get three strikes.

 For the first season, the first five questions were worth $25 each, the next five questions were worth $50 each, and any question thereafter was worth $100.
 For the second season, the first four questions were worth $25 each, the next four were worth $50 each, and the ninth and succeeding questions were worth $100.
 In Cash Cab: After Dark – and beginning with the regular episodes of Season 3 – all of the money values were doubled to $50, $100, and $200.

 Each wrong answer earns the contestant(s) a strike.
 On the third strike, they forfeit all their winnings and Bailey will immediately pull over and kick them out of the cab.
 Once players have exited the Cash Cab, a camera crew from the trailing production van is already on the street waiting to tape their departure.

 Red Light Challenge

 When a contestant has won at least $200 or $300 and the cab stops at a red traffic light, Bailey will announce a Red Light Challenge.
-He reads a question that has multiple correct answers, usually four to seven, and the passenger(s) have 30 seconds to give those answers; they do not always have to give all of the answers.
+He reads a question that has multiple correct answers, usually four to nine, and the passenger(s) has 30 seconds to give those answers; they do not always have to give all of the answers.
 Since there is no penalty for an incorrect answer, giving all the correct answers in the allotted time is worth $250 regardless of how many incorrect answers a contestant might also blurt out along the way.
-The contestant does not receive the extra money if the 30-second time limit runs out, it is also not counted as a strike, and the contestant does not lose any accumulated money.
+The contestant does not receive the extra money if the 30-second time limit runs out, but it is also not counted as a strike, and the contestant does not lose any accumulated money.
 While only one Red Light Challenge is usually played per game, beginning in Season 4 there are multiple Red Light Challenges during certain games.